AchetaTangade/MLProj1/README.md

 # MLProj1
-in procfile - telling to run setup.py and streamlit file
+in procfile - telling to run setup.py and streamlit app.py